cewing/training.python_web/source/main/readings.rst

 Course Readings
 ===============

 Web programming is a deep pool.
-There's more to cover than a one-week course could ever hope to accomplish.
+There's more to cover than a 10-session course could ever hope to accomplish.
 To that end, I've compiled a list of related readings that will support the information you'll learn in class.
 Think of this as supplemental materials.
 You can read it at your leisure to help increase both the depth and breadth of your knowledge.

-The readings are organized like the class, by day, time and topic.
+The readings are organized like the class, by session and topic.

 Session 1 - TCP/IP and Sockets